Ashahab007/mil-12-final-project-pro-fest-client/README.md

 19.0 Implementing user login

 20.0 Our requirement is redirect the user where user clicked a private route before login (not working)

+21.0 My requirement is implement payment method using stripe js. from "https://github.com/stripe/react-stripe-js" and run "npm install @stripe/react-stripe-js @stripe/stripe-js" in client side.

+21.15 our requirement is pay the specific parcel according to id

+21.17 Create a PaymentIntent.
+Note: code is created by ai on that site ai assistant using command "i want to create custom card payment system using node js". then install stripe "npm install stripe".
+Now follow the step to apply stripe => create account in stripe https://docs.stripe.com/sdks.=> In dashboard if that site u will get Api keys. now copy the publishable key and save to client site dotenv.local => copy the secret key and save to server .env name gateway key.

+21.17.12 my requirement is Creates the payment history component to show the payment history by user email

+21.18 my requirement is tracking package.
+The component is created but the feature is not applied because it was the optional in the module